 Choosing the wrong size can cause problems with your plant, especially if you are trying to grow a large plant that needs large pots.
 If your plant doesn’t have enough room, it may become stunted.

 If you’re growing tall perennials, vines, shrubs or trees, you’ll want to use large and deep containers that can support the root system of your plant.
+Large planters also look fantastic.
+To see how to use them, check out our guide to decorating with large planters.

 On the other hand, if you have a small plant and choose a large pot, the roots might not reach enough of the soil to get enough water.
 Using a planter that’s too big is also a waste of soil and money.